Company Logo - Home Link

 The Tower Bridge Exhibition

-A ticket to the museum also gives you access to walk across the newly refurbished walkway on the top of the structure.
+A ticket to the museum also gives you access to walk across the newly refurbished walkway on the top of the structure - and this is the reason it's on my list.

 Glass floors give you a somewhat shocking view down to the bridge below, and looking out the windows at 42 metres (138 feet) high provides stunning views of the River Thames, St. Paul’s Cathedral, the Square Mile, and beyond.

-Not free, but the ticket includes a visit to the exhibition and all the time in the walkway you would like!
+It's free, but the ticket includes a visit to the exhibition (and the Victorian engine rooms which is actually my favourite part of the experience) and all the time in the walkway you would like!

-The Emirates Air Line is the first urban cable car in the United Kingdom and soars above the River Thames between the O2 Arena at Greenwich and the Royal Docks in the docklands area of East London.
+The IFS Cloud Cable Car (formerly the Emirates Air Line) is the first urban cable car in the United Kingdom and soars above the River Thames between the O2 Arena at Greenwich and the Royal Docks in the docklands area of East London.

 The views from the Air Line are amazing, giving riders a glimpse of the City skyline along with Canary Wharf, the Thames Barrier and even as far up as the new Olympic Park.